Three sombre and reflective questions you must ask yourself

-The messenger’s (peace be upon him) prayer, “O lord there is no life except the life of the hereafter” accurately sheds light on the realty of worldly life.
-No matter what title I have today whether it’s Mr, Dr, Professor or Allama, in the end I will be called a body, a corpse, simply a Mayyat.
-Today I live in a luxurious house with all the comforts of life but in the end I will be laid to rest in a dingy grave, the qabbar, or the maqbara from which the English word macabre is derived.
-Today I drive a prestigious car a Mercedes or Range Rover but in the end I will be taken in a hearse.
-Today I wear a fancy stylish Gucci suit, they all delight the onlooker but in the end I will wear the Kafan, a shroud, three pieces of unsewn cloth.
-Today I fly far and wide all over the world but in the end I will fly off with the common visa “everyone shall taste death“.
+The messenger’s (peace be upon him) prayer, “O Lord there is no life except the life of the hereafter” accurately sheds light on the reality of worldly life.
+No matter what title I have today whether it’s Mr, Dr, Professor or Allama, in the end, I will be called a body, a corpse, simply a Mayyat.
+Today I live in a luxurious house with all the comforts of life but in the end, I will be laid to rest in a dingy grave, the qabbar, or the maqbara from which the English word macabre is derived.
+Today I drive a prestigious car a Mercedes or Range Rover but in the end, I will be taken in a hearse.
+Today I wear a fancy stylish Gucci suit, they all delight the onlooker but in the end, I will wear the Kafan, a shroud, three pieces of unsewn cloth.
+Today I fly far and wide all over the world but in the end, I will fly off with the common visa “everyone shall taste death“.

 Asma bint Yazid reports that when the bier of Sa’ad ibn Muaz was lifted her mother screamed and wailed, the messenger (peace be upon him) said to her “your tears should stop now and sorrow vanish since your son is the first one for whom God has smiled and the Divine throne trembled.
 Soon he will be in delightful paradise, the gardens of bliss with streams flowing gently, their banks lined with green lush trees” (Tabrani).